 BRAZIL Safer Internet Day Committee

-While Europe celebrate the tenth edition of the event, we are happy to celebrate the fifth Brazilian Safer Internet Day this next 5 February 2013.
-Once again SaferNet Brazil is coordinating a national mobilization to engage youth, schools, NGO's and authorities to promote a safer internet in Brazil.
+We are happy to celebrate the sixth Brazilian Safer Internet Day this next 11 February 2014.
+Once again SaferNet Brasil is coordinating a national mobilization to engage youth, schools, NGO's and authorities to promote a safer internet in Brazil.

-The Brazilian Safer Internet Day commission work in different areas to promote quality and safety tips that can be adopted for all to profit the good resources available in cyberspace.
-To increase a safer Internet we must strengthen our efforts to educate and prevent cybercrimes below just fight against then.
-The Internet isn't dangerous itself and we have to promote the opportunities and its potential for all ages, specially for children.
+The Brazilian Safer Internet Day commission work in different areas to promote educational resources and tips that can be adopted for all to profit the good resources available in cyberspace.
+To increase digital citizenship we must strengthen our efforts to educate and prevent cybercrimes below just fight against then.
+The Internet isn't dangerous itself and we have to promote the opportunities and its potential for all ages, specially for children, working on rights and responsibilities.

 Brazilian schools, public and private institutions and families are all invited to make activities using the available material like videos, lesson plans, games and booklets.
 The public invitation can be seen at: